andybyers21/Updated-Portfolio/content/portfolio/notes_site.md

 ## Features

-Notes are catogarised and tagged using YAML Tags
+Notes are categorized and tagged using YAML Tags

 Top level navigation structure and a flat file structure for easier note retrieval.
-File sysytem is organised in such a waty that it can easily be integrated with [Obsidian](https://obsidian.md), [VimWiki](http://vimwiki.github.io/) and other markdown based note taking tools.
+File system is organized in such a way that it can easily be integrated with [Obsidian](https://obsidian.md), [VimWiki](http://vimwiki.github.io/) and other markdown based note taking tools.